Banner

 Call for Paper

-EuroMPI 2026 will continue to focus on advancing the ubiquitous Message Passing Interface (MPI) model and specification of parallel programming.
+EuroMPI 2026 will continue to focus on advancing the ubiquitous Message Passing Interface (MPI) model and specification for parallel programming.
 It will also encompass extensions and alternative interfaces for high-performance heterogeneous and hybrid systems, benchmarks, tools, parallel I/O, fault tolerance, and parallel applications using MPI and other interfaces.

 EuroMPI 2026 will be hosted by TU Wien, in the center of Vienna, Austria and will be co-located with IWOMP 2026 (October 7 - October 9, 2026), with joint tutorials, and opportunities for interaction between the two communities.